syuzannaharutyunyan7/BattleShipGame/README.md

 ## License

-This project is open source and free to use.
+This project is licensed under the MIT License.

 ---